 Now, if you look at the information at the link, the article is from a May 2004 issue, so you’ll need to choose a database which contains that particular issue.

-Let’s say I click on the “Public Health Database” link; if I’m searching from an off-campus computer, then at this point I’ll be asked to login.
+Let’s say I click on the “Public Health Database” link; if I’m searching from an off-campus computer, then at this point I’ll be asked to login, using my CUNYFirst username and password.
 Once I’ve done so, this is what appears:

 Again, all of the database links are going to look something like this.
 To find the article, I simply scroll to the correct year and month (2004, May), then click on the correct issue (May 15, Vol 363, No 9421).

 This leads to a table of contents.
-I scroll to the correct article—I have to click ‘next page’—at which point I can either click on the title, or on Full Text or Full Text PDF; if I click on the title, I get the abstract, and also further options to open or save the Full Text/PDF article.
+I scroll to the correct article, at which point I can either click on the title, or on Full Text or Full Text PDF; if I click on the title, I get the abstract, and also further options to open or save the Full Text/PDF article.